Ten Years Later

 Protocol is live

 Protocol, a new online publication from the house of Politico is live.
-It wants to bring a new dimension to coverage of technology, which has gone from being a curiosity to the necessity to now becoming a foundational part of modern existence. ” Technology is no longer just an industry; it’s a global power center … Continue reading Protocol is live
+It wants to bring a new dimension to coverage of technology, which has gone from being a curiosity to the necessity to now becoming a foundational part of modern existence. ” Technology is no longer just an industry; it’s a global power center with the sweep and impact of any nation’s capital,” writes Tim Grieve, executive editor of the publication and promises, that they “plan to cover it like one.”

 A frame of mind